Nkonovalenko/GoAI/README.md

 - This model will have 3 dense layers, with 81 output classes
 - Out Perceptron algorithm doesn't understand the rules, and ocassionally recommends unavailable moves
 - It prefers moves played at the center of the board as opposed to the edges
+- After training 363,000 boards we get a test accuracy of 2.256%, for perspective randomly guessing results in 1.23%.
 - Flattening the input results in information being lost, thus Perceptron is not the best model architecture for Go.

 ## Monte Carlo Tree Search